binary-pumpkin/megathread/All Purpose.md

 # 🧭 ➜ [Megathread](https://github.com/binary-pumpkin/megathread/tree/main) / **All Purpose**

 Warning : DONT TRUST ALL THINGS HERE

-🐐Goat means that it is a fav of the community.
+-🐐Goat means that it is a fav of the community.

 &nbsp;